|Michael Duggan, Executive Director||203.324.4277 x12||email | bio|

 Julie has worked at Domus since graduating magna cum laude from Connecticut College in 1993.
 She has worked as a youth worker, director of education, director of residential services, and assistant executive director; she now serves as associate executive director for programming, overseeing all Domus programs.
 She oversaw Domus’ three-year engagement with the Edna McConnell Clark Foundation as part of their newly established PropelNext cohort.
 Julie was one of ten CT Women’s Hall of Fame 10 Education and Empowerment honorees in 2013.

-Craig Baker is Domus’ chief educational officer and oversees the organization’s educational programs, which include three schools.
-Prior to that, he was the director of Trailblazers Academy for three years.
-Craig came to the school the year of its founding in 1999 as a social studies teacher, becoming the school’s co-director in 2002 and its director in 2004.
+Craig oversees educational programs, which include three schools.
+Craig came to Trailblazers Academy the year of its founding in 1999 as a social studies teacher, becoming the school’s co-director in 2002 and its director in 2004.
 Prior to joining Domus, he was a teacher at The Bridge, a Bridgeport charter school.
-Craig received both his masters in education and BA in history from Sacred Heart University.
-For several years, Craig has been asked by the New Haven Public Schools to train their personnel around successful social/emotional/behavioral classroom approaches; he has also trained other school personnel around the state.
+Craig received both his master’s in education and bachelor’s in history from Sacred Heart University.
+Craig has trained personnel from New Haven Public Schools and other communities around successful social/emotional/behavioral classroom approaches.
 Craig received the Isabelle Farrington College of Education Alumni Leadership Award from Sacred Heart University in 2013.

-Courtney started at Domus in 2007 and is responsible for developing, directing, and coordinating mental health services for Domus.
-She oversees the family advocate model, which operates in all three Domus schools and in three Stamford Public Schools sites; works directly with young people providing emergency mental health evaluations, facilitating relationally-based psychotherapy groups, providing crisis intervention, and on-going treatment services; and provides clinical consultation to Domus’residential and out-of-school-time programs as needed.
-Prior to joining Domus, Courtney worked for four years at the Child Guidance Center of Southern Connecticut where she was the coordinator of the intensive in-home therapy program and the coordinator of group therapy services.
-Courtney received her masters in social work from Boston University in 2003 and currently has a teaching appointment at Columbia University School of Social Work.
-In 2015, Courtney won the Hubie Jones Urban Service Award from the Boston University School of Social Work, one of four annual alumnus awards given.
+Courtney started at Domus in 2007 and is responsible for overseeing mental health services including the family advocate model, which operates in both Domus charter schools and in designated Stamford Public Schools sites.
+Courtney is a leader in trauma-informed work and supports the organization in implementing the Sanctuary Model as well as training staff in the tenets of trauma-responsive care.
+She oversees social and emotional learning in Domus schools and provides clinical consultation to our residential and out-of-school-time programs.
+Courtney is a licensed clinical social worker and is trained in Eye Movement Desensitization and Reprocessing, a promising therapy to help people heal from the effects of psychological trauma.
+Prior to joining Domus, Courtney worked for four years at the Child Guidance Center of Southern Connecticut where she directed the Multidimensional Family Therapy program and group therapy services.
+Courtney received her master’s in social work from Boston University in 2003 and holds a teaching appointment at Columbia University School of Social Work.
+In 2015, Courtney won the Hubie Jones Urban Service Award from the Boston University School of Social Work.

-Jon has worked at Domus since 1998.
-He has worked as a youth worker, Domus House coordinator, Domus House director, director of summer camp, director of after-school, and director of social services.
-As chief community officer, Jon oversees all Domus community-based programs, including a large community center, two after-school programs operated at Stamford public school sites, a middle school out-of-school-time program for a Domus charter school, and two summer camps.
-He was born and raised in Stamford and attended the University of Arizona.
+Jonathan has worked at Domus since 1998.
+He has served as a youth worker, Domus House coordinator, Domus House director, director of summer camp, director of after-school, director of social services, and chief community officer.
+Jon oversees infrastructure and technology as well as our community-based programs, including a large community center, two after-school programs operated at Stamford public school sites, a middle school out-of-school-time program for a Domus charter school, and two summer camps.
+He was born and raised in Stamford and earned his bachelor’s from the University of Arizona.

-Tom Langan serves as Domus’ director of residential services.
+Tom serves as Domus’ director of residential services.
 Tom joined Domus in 1997 as a residential youth worker; he soon became the Passages Group Home intake coordinator and then the Passages and Domus House coordinator.
-Tom was appointed director of residential services in 2002 and worked in that capacity while also overseeing, between 2004 and 2007, Domus’ family advocates in the ARTS program, the Stamford Public Schools’ alternative program.
+Tom was appointed director of residential services in 2002 and worked in that capacity while also overseeing, between 2004 and 2007, Domus’ family advocates in Alternative Routes to Success, which is the Stamford Public Schools’ alternative high school.
 He also oversaw the creation of Domus’ street and gang outreach program.
 Prior to joining Domus, Tom worked with juvenile justice system youth at a residential treatment center and at an emergency shelter.
-Tom received his BA from Central Connecticut State University.
+Tom received his bachelor’s from Central Connecticut State University.